bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
           Aggregating disparate corporate and partner data to power new online experiences is slow and painful.
-Above provides an easy environment to create, manipulate and analyze master data sets that can spawn unique real-time views to internal and external techincal and business users.
+Above provides a no code environment to create, manipulate and analyze master data sets that can spawn unique real-time views to stakeholders.
         content_align: left
         actions: []
         actions_align: left